 MDRS maintains a strong partnership with the Federal granting agencies as well as participates in the Council of State Administrators of Vocational Rehabilitation (CSAVR) to ensure MDRS is made aware of any federal changes or amendments to federal requirements in a timely manner.
 MDRS also partners with other state agencies within Mississippi to ensure services provided and funding expended best benefits our clients and the taxpayers of Mississippi.
-Also, through regular staff meetings of the Executive Support Team, management is made aware of each program administered by MDRS which includes any challenges the programs are facing as well as the outcomes of each program.
-Lastly, MDRS annually has audits by independent accounting firms regarding Yellow Book requirements and the Single Audit Act.
+Also, through regular staff meetings of the Executive Support Team, management is made aware of each program administered by MDRS and any challenges the programs are facing as well as the outcomes of each program.
+Lastly, MDRS annually has audits by independent accounting firms in adherence to requirements set forth by the Yellow Book requirements and the Single Audit Act.

-6. Agency Goals, Objectives, Strategies, and Measures by Program for FY 2019 through FY 2023
+6. Agency Goals, Objectives, Strategies, and Measures by Program for FY 2020 through FY 2024